w3f/Grants-Program/applications/dBOOK.md

 ### 🔍 Project Details

-We expect applicants to have a solid idea about the project's expected final state.
-Therefore, please submit (where relevant):

 - An overview of the technology stack to be used:
 **Intelligence Engine**: Maps user intentions to programmable on-chain intentions.
 Tech Stack: JavaScript/Node.js, Anthropic SDK.